Hulbert Harrington Warner: Philanthropy and failure

 The Observatory was used as a marketing centerpiece by Warner.
 His almanacs at the time ran essay contents and featured images of the Observatory.
 Swift used the Observatory to good end, and reportedly discovered six new comets and 900 nebulae.

 At one point, Warner offered a reward of $200 for each new comet discovered.
 This offer was of great help to the young astronomer Edward Emerson Barnard, who claimed eight such awards and used the proceeds to set himself and his new wife up in a newly built house in Nashville, Tennessee.

 Astronomer Swift and his telescope left Rochester in 1894.
 The Observatory was demolished in December, 1931.

 Warner also used his money to construct a lavish mansion for himself on East Avenue in Rochester.
 The house fell into disuse and was later demolished.

 Warner's patent-medicine empire reached its pinnacle in the late 1880s and began its gradual decline.
 Flush with success, Warner spent money on highly speculative investments in mining, all of which failed.
 In an effort to generate more capital, he took the company public, which did generate some revenue.

 He sold the company to an English investment group in 1889, which incorporated it as H. H. Warner & Co., Ltd. Warner bought up 80 percent of the English stock, and took the position of managing director of the company.
 However, Warner's speculative investments and his waning interest in the business took its toll.
 When the Panic of 1893 hit, Warner was unable to generate additional capital through stock sales, forcing him into bankruptcy.
 The American branch of his company was sold to a group of Rochester investors, who continued to operate it as the Warner's Safe Remedies Company.

 Life After Safe Cure

 After failing in Rochester, Warner lived for a time in New York City, then moved to Philadelphia, where he may have attempted to start a new patent medicine business, although this is unconfirmed.
 He ultimately landed in Minneapolis, where he promoted the Nuera Manufacturing Co., also known as Neura Remedy Co., with the help of his common-law wife Christina de Martinez.
 He also operated the Warner Renowned Remedies Company, which produced some products offered by mail order.

 Warner died in January, 1923, and is buried alongside his first wife, Martha, in Lakeview Cemetery in Skaneateles, NY.

 His legacy is his patent medicine empire that produced remedies sold around the world as well as the bottles in which those remedies were contained.
-The bottles are prized by collectors.
+The bottles themselves being sought after by some collectors.